Netlink and MAC addresses

 print_linkinfo.

-The first line of the ip link
+The first line of the ip link output is printed with

 print_nl.

-field.
-The source address is read from IFLA_ADDRESS
+The link type (link/%s) is read from the ifi_type field.
+The source address is read from IFLA_ADDRESS, and if

-keyword will be printed, followed by the
+inside ifi_flags flag IFF_POINTOPOINT is set to true, the peer keyword will be printed, followed by the

-.
+IFLA_BROADCAST.
 From this side of the code, it is clear that the left tunnel address is stored inside IFLA_ADDRESS

-and the right tunnel address is stored inside IFLA_BROADCAST
+and the right tunnel address is stored inside IFLA_BROADCAST.

 The strange handling of tunnel IFLA_PERM_ADDRESS length